hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Construct Kinetic Hamiltonian (continuum version)
 **Prompt:**
 You will be instructed to describe the kinetic term of Hamiltonian in {system} in the {real|momentum} space in the {single-particle|second-quantized} form.
-The degrees of freedom of the system are: {dof}
+The degrees of freedom of the system are: {dof}.
 Express the Kinetic Hamiltonian {kinetic_symbol} using {var} which are only on the diagonal terms, and arrange the basis in the order of {order}.

 Use the following conventions for the symbols: